nelsonlan01/Competitions-or-Certificates-Related/README.md

 Code Jam and Kick Start Code Submission Repo

-This repository will turn to private mode within contesting (Code Jam 2022).
+This repository will turn to private mode within contesting time (Code Jam 2022).
 Until the Qualification Round end.